sdboyer/sdboyer.io/content/vgo/failure-modes.md

 +++
-title = "An Analysis of Vgo: Failure Modes" date = 2018-05-25T09:12:18-04:00 keywords = ["golang", "go", "clapback", "dep", "dependency management", "package management"]
+title = "Failure Modes"
+date = 2018-05-25T09:12:18-04:00
+keywords = ["golang", "go", "clapback", "dep", "dependency management", "package management"]
 +++

-Twenty years ago, Alistair Cockburn [wrote a paper](http://alistair.cockburn.us/Characterizing+people+as+non-linear,+first-order+components+in+software+development) about the role of humans in software development.
+Twenty years ago, Alistair Cockburn [wrote a piece](http://alistair.cockburn.us/Characterizing+people+as+non-linear,+first-order+components+in+software+development) about the role of humans in software development.
 He started with a lovely thought:

 > We have been designing complex systems whose active components are variable and highly non-linear components called people, without characterizing these components or their effect on the system being designed.
 Upon reflection, this seems absurd, but remarkably few people in our field have devoted serious energy to understanding how these things called people affect software development.

 This post is focused on the failure modes of vgo, but in the spirit of Cockburn's sentiment here, it is focused on both mechanical and human failures.
 I believe that's the only way one can approach a problem like dependency management.

 I went back and forth over the order in which to release this post and the compatibility post.
 I settled on putting this one first because I suspected that people would be (understandably!) skeptical about some of the strong statements in the first piece.
-To that end, this post provides evidence for four of the six main issues:
+To that end, this post provides evidence for four of the six [main issues](/vgo/intro#mvs-a-category-error).
+Paraphrasing the originals:

-> - MVS has almost all the failure modes of a dep-style system, and more.
-Failures manifest as false positives.
-The only failure mode MVS lacks is pathological SAT solving; a later post will cover approaches to mitigating realistic SAT risks.
+- MVS has all the same failure modes, plus more, minus pathological SAT.
-> - When incompatibilities with new versions of your dependencies arise, MVS affords you only extreme options:
+- MVS only allows extreme remediation strategies on conflicts.
->   - Refactor - optimal if you can do it, but may be prohibitively difficult, at least in the short term.
->   - Lobby for change - maybe it works, maybe it doesn't; if it does, it's usually because the "incompatibility" was actually a bug.
->   - Fork - this is a nuclear option, and always will be; it carries maintenance burdens for you and creates difficult-to-trace duplication within the module ecosystem, along with other, less obvious costs.
->   - Ignore it - works fine for you, but creates a time bomb for others.
-By MVS' rules, it's antisocial community behavior.
-> - By blindly assuming compatibility, even in the experimental v0 range, MVS creates a hostile environment for experimentation.
-We should expect that will lead to v1 releases being rolled before authors are truly comfortable with their promises, which will not only undermine the commonly-held meaning of v1, but exacerbate the aforementioned problems with mandated SIV.
-> - The semantics of `require` compact minimum version with current version together, almost necessarily resulting in the loss of crucial information about what the "true minimum" for a given dependency may be.
-The loss of this information ultimately renders vgo unsuitable as an intermediate layer on which community tooling might improve.
+- MVS is hostile to experimentation.
+- MVS loses crucial information, which makes it an unsuitable intermediate layer, and causes problems of its own.

 The drawback to having failure modes precede compatibility is that the latter deals with _why_ we should expect incompatibilities to occur, even after v1, even with semantic import versioning, and even with cooperative participants.
 However, because I suspect most people accept that as a no-brainer, it was preferable to defer addressing that issue for this one.